NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.; Efficiency data based on CAC-ASHP-shipments-table.tsv, room_AC_efficiency_vs_age.tsv and expanded_HESC_HVAC_efficiencies.tsv combined with age of equipment data from RECS
+- \The sample counts and sample weights are constructed using U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

+- \Efficiency data based on CAC-ASHP-shipments-table.tsv, room_AC_efficiency_vs_age.tsv and expanded_HESC_HVAC_efficiencies.tsv combined with age of equipment data from RECS

 Assumption
 **********

-Check the assumptions on the source tsv files.
+- \Check the assumptions on the source tsv files.

 Arguments
 *********